What is Management? | Principles, Levels, Pros and Cons

 1. Planning: It refers to chalking out a broad outline of what needs to be done and the techniques and methods of doing those things to fulfil the objectives of the concerned organisation.

-2. Organising: It entails establishing a formal structure of authority entrusted with the responsibility to arrange, define and coordinate the work sub-divisions of an organisation for the achievement of chalked out organisational goals.
+2. Organising: It entails establishing a formal structure of authority entrusted with the responsibility to arrange, define and coordinate the work sub-divisions of an organisation to achieve chalked-out organisational goals.

-3. Staffing: It entails hiring suitable job candidates, providing adequate training to the new staff and set out a favourable work environment.
+3. Staffing: It entails hiring suitable job candidates, providing adequate training to the new staff and setting out a favourable work environment.

-4. Directing: It is a continuous process of making decisions and implementing those decisions through the medium of general and specific instructions and orders.
+4. Directing is a continuous process of making and implementing decisions through general and specific instructions and orders.
 In short, it entails serving as a guide for the organisation.

-5. Coordinating: It is the most critical duty of bringing in various functions of the enterprise in tune with each other.
+5. Coordinating: The most critical duty is to bring various enterprise functions in tune with each other.

-6. Reporting: It entails keeping oneself and one’s co-executives and subordinates informed about the various operations of the organisation.
-The information is presented and circulated in the form of researches, records and inspections.
+6. Reporting: It entails keeping oneself and one’s co-executives and subordinates informed about the organisation’s operations.
+The information is presented and circulated through research, records and inspections.

 7. Budgeting: No organisation or enterprise can take off or operate without budgeting.
 Accordingly, this function or principle of management entails fiscal accounting, planning and control.